Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/buildings/awesome-sink.md

 ## August 25th, 2020 Livestream
 * [Q&A: Is the sink going to accept liquids in the future?](../../../transcriptions/yt-k6ZS5wzlNKs.md) https://www.youtube.com/watch?v=k6ZS5wzlNKs
-* Q&A: Is the sink going to accept liquids in the future? https://clips.twitch.tv/ArtisticCoweringTortoiseRitzMitz

 ## June 8th, 2020 Livestream
 * [Q&A: How about repeatable Space Elevator shipments to make more use of it?](../../../transcriptions/yt-fbCEIVUNDe0.md) https://www.youtube.com/watch?v=fbCEIVUNDe0